VATSIM-UK/uk-controller-plugin/docs/README.md

 - Debug: Compile with all debugging symbols for development.
 Results in decreased performance and an inflated DLL
 - Release: Compile in release mode

-Compiling may be achieved using MSBuild, or by using Visual Studio 2019.
+Compiling may be achieved by:

+- Running CMake followed by nmake - see the workflow file for GitHub actions.
+- Using your favourite IDE (e.g. Visual Studio / CLion) to build the project.

 ### Running Tests